mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/navigation.rst

 Toolbars are where some of the important actions and menus are placed so that they are readily and quickly available for the artist while painting.

-You can learn more about the Krita Toolbars and how to configure them in over in the Toolbars section of the manual.
+You can learn more about the Krita Toolbars and how to configure them in over in the :ref:`Toolbars section <configure_toolbars>` of the manual.
 Putting these to effective use can really speed up the Artist's workflow, especially for users of Tablet-Monitors and Tablet-PCs.

 Workspace Chooser